aws-samples/aws-modernization-workshop-for-newrelic/content/_index.md

 ![EKS](images/pixie/0-pixie.png)

-In this workshop, we will explore troubleshooting issues in an EKS cluster using Pixie.
+In this workshop, we will explore troubleshooting issues in an EKS cluster using Pixie and New Relic One.